acc-assignment-webdev-itse1311/PHP_lab/README.md

 # PHP_lab

-Students! please use this online IDE for testing your php code download and set up local environment: [One Compiler](https://onecompiler.com/php/)
+Students! please use this online IDE for testing your PHP code.
+Instead of download and set up local dev environment: [One Compiler](https://onecompiler.com/php/)

 Introduce students to the core concepts and functionalities of PHP in a hands-on manner.
 Below are five lab exercises that gradually increase in complexity and cover a range of basic PHP topics, including syntax, variables, control structures, functions, and basic form handling.
 These exercises are intended for beginners and aim to provide a practical understanding of PHP.